mangoseller/ParameterPGD/README.md

 **Balanced Performance:** Although improvements on the OOD and boundary tests were more modest, the overall trends and statistically significant gains in noise robustness are encouraging.

 **Future Directions:** The mixed results on certain test sets open avenues for further investigation—such as tweaking the PGD parameters or exploring hybrid approaches that combine both input-space and parameter-space adversarial training.
-Attempts to use parameter based PGD with simple transformer models, along with improvements to the technique to reduce variation in performance across seeds are two directions I'd be interested in seeing explored.
+Attempts to use parameter based PGD with simple transformer models, along with improvements to the technique to reduce variation in performance across seeds, are two directions I'd be interested in seeing explored.